 New!
 An update to the community action plan was released in May 2015.
 The update reflects the work of the Task Force and community agencies over the past four years and identifies gaps in services and targeted high-need groups to focus future efforts.

 In November 2011, the Task Force released “Preventing Teen Pregnancy in Northeast Florida: A Plan for Community Action” after a year of monthly meetings, reviewing best practices and selecting strategies.
 The plan was approved by the Healthy Start Coalition Board of Directors on November 17, 2011.

-The Coalition awarded two rounds of mini-grants to Northeast Florida agencies to implement specific strategies outlined in the NEFL Teen Pregnancy Task Force community action plan to reduce teen pregnancy and births in the region.
+The Coalition awarded two rounds of mini-grants, ending June 30, 2015, to Northeast Florida agencies to implement specific strategies outlined in the NEFL Teen Pregnancy Task Force community action plan to reduce teen pregnancy and births in the region.
 Funding for the program was provided by the Jacksonville Jaguars Foundation and Florida Blue.

 The Task Force Process

 The Task Force was created in October 2010 to address the high rate of teenage pregnancy and births in Northeast Florida and determine effective methods of prevention, particularly around repeat teen births.
 Task force membership includes Coalition volunteers; representatives from agencies and organizations that serve adolescents; adolescent health care providers; school systems; youth-serving organizations; teens and other interested organizations.